 7. Kayak for free at Brooklyn Bridge Park

 Be active and paddle your way around the East River.
-Brooklyn Bridge Park is offering free, 20-minute sessions on the water to kayak and see the city from a new perspective.
+Brooklyn Bridge Park is offering free, 20-minute kayaking sessions that will help you see the city from a new perspective.
 Learn how to reserve your spot, on Wednesdays, Thursdays, Saturdays, & Sundays here.
 Some more of our favorite spots to kayak can be found here.
+Do keep in mind that BBP’s weekday sessions will end in August, but you can kayak on Saturdays and Sundays throughout September.

 8. Pickleball at Wollman Rink

 Summer pickleball is back in NYC, as Central Park’s famous Wollman Rink has once again turned into 14 courts playable to New Yorkers all summer long.
 In collaboration with CityPickle, visitors are welcome to book a pickleball slot from 8 am to 9 pm, starting at just $10 per player.
 It’s a great way to work up a sweat, perfect your game, and have pretty sweet skyline views while you play.
+(Before you know it, Wollman Rink will be transformed into one of our favorite ice skating rinks in the city.)
 Learn more about the court and book your spot here!

 9. Luna Park in Coney Island

 You have to go to one of NYC’s most famous amusement parks, Luna Park, at least once this summer.
-With over over 50 games, rides and attractions (including the world-renowned Coney Island Cyclone), it’s an amazing option for all ages.
+With over over 50 games, rides and attractions it’s an amazing option for all ages.
 The park is free admission, rides start at $4 and it’s just steps away from the beach…need we say more?!
+Although we hate to break the bad news, currently the Coney Island Cyclone is closed indefinitely, but there’s plenty to enjoy during its closure—we promise.
 Learn more about Luna Park and plan your visit here!

 10. US Open